dinhanhthi/dinhanhthi.com/_posts/ml/2019-09-20-support-vector-machine.md

 ## What's the idea of SVM?

-SVM (also called *Maximum Margin Classifier*{:.tbrown}) is an algorithm that takes the data as an input and <mark>outputs a line/hyperplane that separates those classes</mark> if possible.
+SVM (also called *Maximum Margin Classifier*) is an algorithm that takes the data as an input and outputs a line/hyperplane that separates those classes if possible.

 Suppose that we need to separate two classes of a dataset.
 The task is to find a line to separate them.
 However, there are many lines which can do that (countless number of lines).
-How can we <mark>choose the best one?</mark>
+How can we choose the best one?

 {:.img-full-90.pop}
 ![An idea of support vectors and SVM.]({{img-url}}/svm-1.jpg)